hpi-swa-teaching/SqueakMaps/README.md

 For development:

-Older versions of [Squeak](squeak-url) won't work due to a issue for which we handed in a patch.
+Older versions of [Squeak](squeak-url) won't work due to an issue for which we handed in a patch.

 * [Morphic Testing Framework](mtf-url)